 In so many of its most exciting hotels, Mexico has mastered the art of marrying traditional forms with modern designs, creating the perfect blend of old-world charm and present-day progress.

 In the hotel game, putting a modern spin on a traditional form is far from novel.
 Quite the contrary, it’s one of the most common conversions you’ll see amongst boutique hotels that have taken up residence in older, pre-existing buildings.
 We love the past — to a point.
-More than a faithful recreation of a long-ago era, sometimes we want a mix of what was and what is.
-We still want to retreat into a world different from our current one, to be sure, but we also want to take advantage of technological advances and evolutions in design that make everything a little more durable, a little more reliable, and a little more exciting.
+More than a faithful recreation of a long-ago era, sometimes we want a mix of what is with what was.
+We still want to retreat into a world different from our current one, but we also want to take advantage of technological advances and evolutions in design that make everything a little more durable, a little more reliable, and a little more exciting.
 We’ve earned it, and we adore the contrast of old and new.

 Mexico is no stranger to tradition.
 From Dia de los Muertos and Las Posadas to siestas and Cinco de Mayo, it’s a nation known for celebrating its rich and ancient culture with customs that have been passed down through the generations.
 That heritage can be felt in any number of the country’s hotels, even the ones that opened in the current millennium.
 Our favorite of these hotels know exactly how to balance the rustic and the refined.
 There’s a time and place for lodging that brings us all the way back to basics, like a tented beachfront bohemia or a modest jungle cottage — and Mexico has you well-covered there, too.
 But for now: something a little more progressive.